gsfordham/ruby-admgpu/README.md

 1) The output of the functions is a hash, so you should be prepared to work with a Ruby hash, whether you use it raw or change it to something like JSON, YAML, or XML (In my case, I made a Web UI, so I used JSON)

 # Limitation of Liability
 Yeah nah, I claim no liability.
-You can break your box by using it not as intendedor for the wrong cards, but I ain't fixing it or buying you a new one.
+You can break your box by using it not as intended or for the wrong cards, but I ain't fixing it or buying you a new one.
 Also, LGPLv3, as this is licensed, limits my liability anyway, so don't bother hiring a lawyer.